 Meet Banu, one of our brilliant mentors in AHF’s Fellowship Circle in 2021.

 Banu is currently a Digital Product Manager at Ernst & Young.
 Her diverse career over the last decade building digital solutions for customers has spanned North America, the EU and the APAC regions.
 She has led projects in digital transformation, mobile app development, payments and process improvement.
 From building real time payments in banking apps to AI applications to healthcare marketplace, she enjoys designing platforms that add value to customers.
-With a background in big data and industrial engineering, Banu was featured in SAS Software Top 10 Women in Analytics in 2021.
+With a background in big data and industrial engineering, Banu was featured in SAS Software Top 10 Women in Analytics

 To make her party merrier, she supports initiatives in education and gender equity, through mentoring and public speaking opportunities.
 In her spare time, she also loves painting, dancing and binge watching comedy and detective shows.
 We had a chance to sit down with Banu to explore her career journey and more.

 Harnessing the Power of Curiosity to Build a Successful Career Journey

 Banu’s career has been varied in roles and sectors.
 At the start of her career, she didn’t really have an idea on what she wanted to do.
 But she does recall wanting to feel like she was making a difference and her curiosity drove her ability to try new things and experiment.

 “With a preference for introversion, I am very introspective, self aware and curious,” reflects Banu.
 “The key was finding the things that drove me to wake up everyday and be excited about work.
 Over time, I’ve realized that this drive changes and evolves with time, and that’s okay as long as you know your why.”